Study (room)

 A study, also known as a home office, is a room in a house that is used for paperwork, computer work, or reading.
-Historically, the study of a house was reserved for use as the private office and reading room of a parent/guardian as the formal head of a household, but today studies are generally either used to operate a home business or else open to the whole family.
+Historically, the study of a house was reserved for use as the private office and reading room of a parent/guardian as the formal head of a household, but studies are today generally used to operate a home business or open to the whole family.

 History

 The study developed from the closet or cabinet of the Renaissance era.
-From the beginning of the 18th century onwards increased literacy at the middle-class family level led to the setting aside of closed study and library areas within larger houses.
-Here commercial work, reading, correspondence, fact-recording and other activities could be undertaken in privacy and silence.
-Until well into the 20th century gender restrictions on social roles made the domestic study an essentially male facility.
-The 19th century clergyman would prepare sermons and interview parishioners in his study while his equally literate wife would undertake her social obligations in a nearby parlour.
+From the beginning of the 18th century onwards, increased literacy at the middle-class family level led to the setting aside of closed study and library areas within larger houses.
+There, commercial work, reading, correspondence, fact-recording and other activities could be undertaken in privacy and silence.
+Until well into the 20th century, gender restrictions on social roles made the domestic study an essentially male facility.
+The 19th-century clergyman would prepare sermons and interview parishioners in his study, and his equally literate wife would undertake her social obligations in a nearby parlour.

 The Internet has led to a transformation of the historic study with its localized functions into the present day home-office.
 The technological revolution has enabled individuals to engage in remote work while still being productive using the Internet, email, e-commerce, and videotelephony.

 Government statistics record that in Britain 4.2 million people worked exclusively from home in 2014; an increase of 31% from the 1998 figure.